the-iterator/the-iterator.github.io/_pages/about.md

 ---

+## 🔥 Recent Highlights
+* **[Publication]** 📑 Our latest research has been featured on the **cover of Nature Microbiology**!
+Read the [full paper here](https://www.nature.com/articles/s41564-024-01872-x).
+* **[Publication]** 🚀 Our new foundational paper on geometric interpretation of overparameterized multiple linear regression has been accepted for publication in **Machine Learning: Science and Technology**!
+Read the [full paper here](https://iopscience.iop.org/article/10.1088/2632-2153/ae911b).

+---

 ## 🎯 Research Focus Pillars

 ### 🌾 Mathematics for Agriculture
 I develop and apply biology-informed and data-driven mathematical models to solve pressing challenges in agriculture.
+I serve as a Principal Investigator (PI) within the [CropXR Institute](https://cropxr.org/) Potato satellite program, collaborating closely with 12 industrial partners, specifically within the [HIP consortium](https://hollandinnovativepotato.nl/), to engineer climate-resilient crop solutions through smart breeding.
-* **Key Areas:** crop growth modeling, genomic prediction and discovery.
+* **Key Areas:** crop growth modeling, genomic prediction and discovery, data-driven plant resilience.
 * **Impact:** Helping the agricultural sector optimize yields, reduce resource consumption, and adapt to climate challenges using rigorous mathematical frameworks.

 ### 🏭 Industrial Applications of Mathematics